 - Purchase a minimum of 5,000 miles to unlock a bonus (15% bonus at this level)

 - Purchased miles typically post instantly, although some purchases may take up to 48 hours

 - Purchased miles do not count towards status upgrades

-- Miles can only be bought by Skywards members that have at least one prior earning activity in the history of your account.
+- Miles can only be bought by Skywards members who have at least one prior earning activity in the history of the account

 - Mile purchases are non-refundable